 G.A.I.N. – powered by Lowe’s

-As part of the inaugural G.A.I.N. cohort, Memory & Movement Charlotte embarked on their first phase in Apparo’s 2-year nonprofit accelerator: a technology assessment and plan.
+As part of the inaugural G.A.I.N. cohort, Memory & Movement Charlotte completed their technology assessment and plan.

 As a result of this Community Impact Project, Memory & Movement Charlotte anticipates improving their ability to work efficiently towards fulfilling their mission, allowing them to expand reach and impact.
 This means that not only will the person with Alzheimer’s get the best possible care, but their care partner will have easy access to a new educational portal to help alleviate some of the incredible stress they are facing.

 Memory & Movement Charlotte (MMC) is devoted to meeting the medical, safety and behavioral needs of patients with Alzheimer’s, Parkinson’s and other forms of memory and movement disorders.
 Using a time-and-attention model, MMC develops a care plan for each patient.
 At the same time, caregivers receive continuing education, and time to ask questions and express concerns.
 No one is turned away.